 Advice and support are offered to community groups wishing to organise a local litter pick.

-Waste Services can provide;
+Waste Services can provide:

-- The loan of litter pickers
+- Loan of litter pickers

-- refuse sacks
+- Refuse sacks

-- a rubbish collection from an agreed location
+- Rubbish collection from an agreed location

 Make your event safe and successful

 Before the event: